 This year, the Partnership will continue to look to ways to increase and diversify partnerships and funding sources to increase the health and resiliency of the Estuary, including through advancing collaborative opportunities within our host agency family of the Association of Bay Area Governments and the Metropolitan Transportation Commission (ABAG/MTC).
-In addition, building on the results and recommendations of the EPA-funding Organizational Assessment that was completed in September 2019, the Partnership has been working with MTC to increase the Partnership's long term financial stability, and in FY 22 will be receiving increased funding from MTC to support both specific collaborative work as well as the Partnership's general operational needs.
+In addition, building on the results and recommendations of the EPA-funding Organizational Assessment that was completed in September 2019, the Partnership has been working with MTC to increase the Partnership's long term financial stability, and in FY 22 will be receiving increased funding from MTC to support both specific collaborative work as well as the Partnership's general operational needs (helping to make progress on a challenge identified in the EPA Program Evaluation letter to continue to strengthen the Partnership's working relationship with MTC).
 The funding from MTC will reduce the burden on the NEP funds over time to support the Partnership's foundational efforts to undertake strategic planning, facilitate partnerships, identify regional needs, and to collaborate across ABAG/MTC on projects and programs of mutual interest.